 MS in Sustainability

-As communities and organizations of all sizes and types recognize the importance of prioritizing sustainability planning and initiatives, the demand for a workforce with graduate level training in this field continues to increase.
-As a student in the MS in Sustainability program, you'll develop knowledge and skills essential to create and support socio-ecological systems that address the needs of the present while ensuring that future generations can flourish.
-The program emphasizes equitable sustainability solutions and problem solving, allowing you to enhance and apply your knowledge of natural and built systems to support just and sustainable communities for all beings, now and into the future.
+As communities and organizations of all sizes and types recognize the importance of prioritizing sustainability policy and planning initiatives, the demand for a workforce with graduate level training in this field continues to increase.
+Students in the MS Sustainability program (STEM designated) will develop knowledge and skills needed to cultivate more inclusive, caring, just, and sustainable communities for all beings, now and into the future.

 Program Requirements and Policies

-- The MS in Sustainability requires the completion of 36 credits (11 courses total) plus an internship or capstone experience.
+- The MS in Sustainability requires the completion of 36 credits: 11 courses plus an internship or capstone experience.
 To learn about internship experiences from our students, click here.

-- In addition to our course offerings, MS students may select courses from other Tufts departments and schools such as the Fletcher School of Law and Diplomacy, the School of Engineering, and the Boston-area consortium universities.
+- In addition to required and elected UEP courses, MS Sustainability students may select relevant electives from other Tufts departments and schools such as the Fletcher School of Law and Diplomacy, the School of Engineering, and the Boston-area consortium universities.

 - To receive credit for a course toward their MS, graduate students must attain a grade of B- or better.